-Uli Jaeger is a visual artist based in Kent/UK and Baden Württemberg/Germany.
+Uli Jaeger is a visual artist based in Kent/UK.
 Her work explores the liminal spaces where art and play meet within the context of the everyday.

-Jaeger's practice rests within the abstract and minimal, hovering between small nuances of what is (seen/understood) and what can be.
-She is drawn to the overlooked and insignificant in the context of language, space and materiality.
+Jaeger's practice rests within the abstract and minimal, hovering between small nuances of what is and what can be.
+She is drawn to the overlooked and insignificant in the context of language, materiality and space.

-Jaeger works with the readymade, often using humble materials such as cardboard or fabrics (used clothes).
-She is interested in the common words and objects we share our lives with, challenging their meaning or changing their appearance.
+Jaeger works with the readymade, often using humble materials such as cardboard or fabrics; she is interested in the common words and mundane objects we share our lives with, challenging their meaning or changing their appearance.

-She graduated from the University for the Creative Arts (UCA) in Canterbury with a BA (Hons) Fine Art (1st class) in 2018.
-Jaeger is a studio holder at LIMBO in Margate, Kent (UK), a member of ArtCan (UK) and the Haller Akademie der Künste (Germany), and participates in the Morphé Network (UK).
+Jaeger graduated from the University for the Creative Arts (UCA) in Canterbury with a BA (Hons) Fine Art (1st class) in 2018.
+Jaeger is a studio holder at Resort Studios in Margate, Kent (UK), a member of ArtCan (UK) and the Haller Akademie der Künste (Germany), and participates in the Morphé Network (UK).